athiramukundan-zz/NodeWebCrawler/README.md

 Can crawl for anything in a page based on the regular expression provided in it's init method.
 NodeWebCrawler uses it to find links in a given page.
 #####b) linkCrawler.js -
 Contains logic to recursively call links from pre-found links to retrieve the required number of links.
+To change the number of links to crawl for, edit depth/depthRemaing variable in the 1st line of the file.
+Default value is set to 150.
+To change the start url, edit the urlToCrawl variable.
+Default is "https://www.facebook.com".

+####Usage
+node LinkCrawler.js